adrifok/adrifok/README.md

  <p align="center">
  <p
    <div>
-DevOp.
+DevOps.
+Obsessed with Pipelines (CI/CD), Deployments, MicroServicres and all those kind of stuff.
 Fullstack Developer, &#x2764 Back End - JavaScript - Node Js - Express Js - PostgreSQL - Sequelize.
-I'm a Technical IT Traslator (English- Spanish-Italian).
+I'm a also a Technical IT Traslator (English- Spanish-Italian).
 +20 years of experience in IT industries: software and hardware.
 Inmerse in the world of GCP Platform (Run Cloud, Kubernetes, SQL integration, Dockers)
    </div>